What Is Heroin Made From? Main Ingredients & Heroin Cutting Agents

 Morphine is commonly refined close to the poppy fields.
 The opium sap is mixed with lime in boiling water, separating the organic materials that sink to the bottom.
 The morphine floats to the top like a white scum.
 The morphine is collected, heated again with ammonia, filtered, and boiled again.
 The eventual product is a brown paste.
 Once that is dried, the base for morphine is finished.
 The base can be smoked in a pipe.1

-To make heroin, morphine is mixed with acetic anhydride and heated for 6 hours.
-These two substances combine to form diacetylmorphine.
-The diacetylmorphine is mixed with water and chloroform, and the solution is then drained and sodium carbonate is added to make the heroin solidify.
+To make heroin, morphine is treated with various chemicals and heated and drained to solidify the solution.
 The heroin is then filtered out of the carbonate solution with activated charcoal and purified with alcohol.
-This mixture is then heated, so the alcohol evaporates.
+This mixture is then heated once again, so the alcohol evaporates.
 Finally, it is purified with hydrochloric acid, with the finished product a fluffy, white powder.1

 The United Nations keeps track of the main heroin- and opium-producing nations.
 According to the 2017 World Drug Report, the top-producing countries are:

 - Afghanistan (201,000 hectares under opium poppy cultivation in 2016).

 - Myanmar (55,000 hectares under cultivation in 2015).

 - Mexico (26,100 hectares under cultivation in 2014/2015).